Stingrays (Cell-Site Simulators): An In-Depth Analysis

 • Providing evidence in serious criminal cases

 Law enforcement agencies argue these capabilities are essential tools in modern policing, especially when traditional methods are too slow or ineffective.
+In high-stakes situations, the rapid deployment of Stingray devices can provide critical intelligence that may save lives.

 Privacy Costs